Study in Northern Ireland

-Breathtaking, mystical, adventurous – are just three of the words international students have used to describe studying in Northern Ireland, read on to find out why.
+Breathtaking, mystical and adventurous are just three of the words international students have used to describe studying in Northern Ireland.
+Read on to find out why.

 About Northern Ireland

 Northern Ireland occupies a unique place in the UK and Ireland.
-Geographically Northern Ireland is on the island of Ireland, but politically and economically they are part of the United Kingdom, giving international students a unique cultural experience.
+Geographically, it is on the island of Ireland, but politically and economically it is part of the United Kingdom, giving international students a unique cultural experience.

 Northern Ireland has spectacular scenery, with wild rugged coastlines and unspoilt green countryside.

-While you are here you can visit the UNESCO World Heritage Site – the Giant’s Causeway in County Antrim, the idyllic Fermanagh Lakelands in Enniskillen, or the bewitching Mourne Mountains - the same mountains that inspired the Belfast-born writer CS Lewis to create his world-famous ‘Narnia’ stories.
+While you are in Northern Ireland you can visit the UNESCO World Heritage Site – the Giant’s Causeway in County Antrim; the idyllic Fermanagh Lakelands in Enniskillen; or the bewitching Mourne Mountains - the same mountains that inspired the Belfast-born writer CS Lewis to create his world-famous ‘Narnia’ stories.

-If you are a fan of the TV series ‘Game of thrones,’ you can visit the real-world locations used in the series, plan a road trip yourself or join an organised coach tour.
+If you are a fan of the TV series ‘Game of Thrones,’ you can go to see the real-world locations used in the series, plan a road trip yourself or join an organised coach tour.

-You can be sure of a warm welcome in Northern Ireland, the people are friendly, fun, and like to ‘have the craic,’ which is local slang and an informal word for good times!
+You can be sure of a warm welcome in Northern Ireland as the people are friendly, fun, and like to ‘have the craic,’ which is local slang for good times.

 Receive a world-class education